weecology/data-sharing-paper/data_sharing_ms.md

     * How did you denote data that might be problematic/uncertain?

 * Mention development of metadata standards?
+    * Standards are still in development (EML), but the important thing is that you _have_ metadata

 3. Provide an unprocessed form of the data